lanaflonPerso/Spring5/NOTES/003_INJECTION.md

 ***

 ### B. Strategies for Autowiring
-#### 1. autowire attribute - 5 Strategies
+#### B.1.
+Autowiring in XML using autowire attribute -
-> [ no, auto,type, name, contructor ]
+1. 5 Strategies -> [ no, auto,type, name, contructor ]

-1. it autowires all properties of class ABC - o1 and o2.
+2. it autowires all properties of class ABC - o1 and o2.
 ```
 class ABC{
     Object1 o1;